Sricharan-Kaliki/Unlimita-RPG/PROPOSAL.md

 My Goals

-- As a player I would like to have a start page from which i can start the game to entle the battle screen
+- As a player I would like to have a start page from which i can start the game to enter the battle screen
 - As a player I would like to have a way to see the information of my player, the enemy and the characters
 - As a player I would like to have a way to select and perform an attack
 - As a player I would like to have a way to know what attack my enemy used